splunk/public-o11y-docs/alerts-detectors-notifications/alerts-and-detectors/mute-notifications.rst

 To create a new muting rule, follow these steps:

 #.
-Use :guilabel:`Add property` to add or modify one or more properties for which you want to mute notifications.
-If using groups, you can also type :strong:`sf_tags` to find a list of tags.
-When you add more than one property, the muting rule interprets the properties using the AND logical operator.
+Include a :guilabel:`Description` for the muting rule.
+The text you enter in this field is displayed when you hover over a rule in the :guilabel:`Muting Rules` tab, and can help others understand why alerts are being muted.
 #.
-Include a :guilabel:`Reason` for the muting rule.
-The text you enter in this field is displayed when you hover over a rule in the :guilabel:`Muting Rules` tab, and can help others understand why alerts are being muted.
+Use :guilabel:`Select detectors` and :guilabel:`Select properties` to add one or more detectors and properties for which you want to mute notifications.
+If using groups, you can also type :strong:`sf_tags` to find a list of tags.
+When you add more than one detector or property, the muting rule interprets the detectors and properties using the AND logical operator.
 #.
-Specify the :guilabel:`Schedule` during which notifications should be muted (muting period) using the predefined periods or by creating a custom period.
+Specify the :guilabel:`Muting schedule` during which notifications are muted (muting period) using the predefined periods or by creating a custom period.
 You can also mute indefinitely.
 #.
 (Optional) If the rule follows a schedule, you can set a :guilabel:`Recurrence` period for the muting rule.
 When scheduling a muting rule, the rule repeats after a set number of days, starting with the start time of the original rule.
 The daily and weekly options set that number to ``1`` and ``7`` respectively.
 The :menuselection:`Custom` option lets you set the number of days or set a number of weeks.
 #.
 Select whether you want to clear any existing alerts that match the conditions you have set.
 If you're muting certain alerts to address a known problem, you might want to clear existing alerts so you are starting from a clean slate.
 Clearing these alerts also notifies downstream systems, such as Splunk On-Call, OpsGenie, and PagerDuty.
 #.
 Select whether you want to receive notifications for alerts that are still active when the muting period ends.